T7X

 Step 3: Setting Up a Legal Framework

 Tokenization requires a well-defined legal framework to ensure compliance with regulations and protect both the asset owner and investors.
-This step is critical as tokenization involves
+This step is critical as tokenization involves converting ownership into a digital form, and each jurisdiction has specific laws governing securities, property, and digital assets.

 Step 4: Issuing Tokens on a Blockchain Platform